4 Steps to Build an Exclusive One-of-a-Kind Wardrobe

 Fast fashion’s horrible impact on people, animals and our planet aside – it’s also destructive to self-expression.

 Fashion is such a beautiful instrument: a dynamic industry allowing people to showcase personality traits, moods and life phases through unique clothing.
-Fast fashion brands are an antonym to unique, heavily inspired by (steal) designs from luxury labels / runways and mass produce WAY too many cheap copies that we’re all expected to want… and express ours styles through.
-Not a whole lot of expressing can happen with a top worn by half of the world.
+Fast fashion brands are an antonym to unique – being heavily inspired by (stealing from) designs by luxury labels / runways, while mass producing WAY too many cheap copies that we’re all expected to want, purchase and express our styles through.
+Not a whole lot of expressing can happen with a top duplicated hundreds of thousands of times…

-Isn’t it the dream to have a closet full of unique pieces that are exclusive to YOU and YOUR PERSONALITY?
+Isn’t it the dream to have a closet full of unique pieces that are exclusive to YOU and your unique personality?

 Let’s dig into how you can achieve that.